rbalicki2/react-bootstrap-extended/README.md

 In React Bootstrap (which is the best set of web building blocks, bar none), I often find myself adding Bootstrap utility classes to existing components, e.g.

-`<Button className="pull-right"></Button>`
+`<Button className="pull-right">Click Me!</Button>`

 Some disadvantages to this method include:

 1. It is more difficult to statically analyze and quickly examine.
 For example, `pul-right` may sneak through code review.
+In particular, Flow and Typescript are of no help here.
 2. It is difficult to distinguish one-off classes (e.g. `className="my-login-button"`) from global classes.
 This prevents code reuse: another developer will not know that they can re-use the `pull-right` class and instead, will write that CSS themselves.

-This package brings that static typing to bootstrap utility classes.
+This package brings that static typing to bootstrap utility classes in a fully flow-compatible way.

 ## API